-- 2. Request for Information. - (i) At least thirty (30) days prior to the expiration of their current eligibility period, the Bureau of TennCare will send a Request for Information to all TennCare Standard enrollees.
-The Request for Information will include a form to be completed with the information needed to determine eligibility for open Medicaid and Standard categories, as well as a list of the types of proof needed to verify certain information. - (ii) Enrollees will be given thirty (30) days inclusive of mail time from the date of the Request for Information to return the completed from to DHS and provide DHS with the necessary verifications to determine eligibility for open Medicaid and Standard categories. - (iii) Enrollees with a health problem, mental health problem, learning problem, or a disability will be given the opportunity to request assistance in responding to the Request for Information.
-Enrollees with Limited English Proficiency will have the opportunity to request translation assistance for responding to the Request for Information. - Enrollees will be given an opportunity until the date of termination to re-(iv) quest one (1) extension for good cause of the thirty (30) day time frame for responding to the Request for Information.
+- (b) Request for Information. - 1.
+At least thirty (30) days prior to the expiration of their current eligibility period, the Bureau of TennCare will send a Request for Information to enrollees in eligibility groups being terminated pursuant to TennCare Medicaid eligibility reforms.
+The Request for Information will include a form to be completed with information needed to determine eligibility for open Medicaid categories, as well as a list of the types of proof needed to verify certain information. - Enrollees will be given thirty (30) days inclusive of mail time from the date of the Request for Information to return the completed form to DHS and to provide DHS with the necessary verifications to determine eligibility for open Medicaid categories. - Enrollees with a health problem, mental health problem, learning problem or a disability will be given the opportunity to request assistance in responding to this Request for Information.
+Enrollees with Limited English Proficiency will have the opportunity to request translation assistance for responding to the Request for Information. - Enrollees will be given an opportunity until the date of termination to request one extension for good cause of the thirty (30) day time frame for responding to the Request for Information.
 The good cause extension is intended to allow a limited avenue for possible relief for certain enrollees who face significant unforeseen circumstances, or who, as a result of a health problem, mental health problem, learning problem, disability, or limited English proficiency, are unable to respond timely.
-The good cause exception does not confer entitlement upon enrollees and the application of this exception will be within the discretion of DHS.
+The good cause exception does not confer an entitlement upon enrollees and the application of this exception will be within the discretion of DHS.
 Only one (1) thirty (30) day good cause extension can be granted to each enrollee.
 Good cause is determined by DHS eligibility staff.
-Good cause is not requested nor determined through filing an appeal.
+Good cause is not requested nor determined by filing an appeal.
 Requests for an extension of the thirty (30) day time frame to respond to the Request for Information must be initiated by the enrollee.
 However, the enrollee may receive assistance in initiating such request.
-DHS will not accept a request for extension of the thirty (30) day time frame submitted by a family member, advocate, provider, or

-CMHC, acting on the enrollee's behalf without the involvement and knowledge of the enrollee, for example, to allow time for such entity to locate the enrollee if his whereabouts are unknown.
-All such requests for good cause extension must be made prior to termination of TennCare eligibility.
-A good cause extension will be granted if DHS determines that a health problem, mental health problem, learning problem, disability, or limited English proficiency prevented an enrollee from understanding or responding timely to the Request for Information.
-Except in the aforementioned circumstances, a good cause extension will only be granted if such request is submitted in writing to DHS prior to termination of TennCare eligibility and DHS determines that serious personal circumstances such as illness or death prevent an enrollee from responding to the Request for Information for an extended period of time.
+DHS will not accept a request for extension of the thirty (30) day time frame submitted by a family member, advocate, provider, or CMHC, acting on the enrollee's behalf without the involvement and knowledge of the enrollee, for example, to allow time for such entity to locate the enrollee if his whereabouts are unknown.
+All requests for a good cause extension must be made prior to termination of Medicaid eligibility.
+A good cause extension will be granted if DHS determines that a health problem, mental health problem, learning problem, disability or limited English proficiency prevented an enrollee from understanding or responding timely to the Request for Information.
+Except in the aforementioned circumstances, a good cause extension will only be granted if such request is submitted in writing to DHS prior to termination of Medicaid eligibility and DHS determines that serious personal circumstances such as illness or death prevent an enrollee from responding to the Request for Information for an extended period of time.
 Proof of the serious personal circumstances is required with the submission of the written request in order for a good cause extension to be granted.
-Good cause extensions will be granted at the sole discretion of DHS and if granted shall provide the enrollee with an additional thirty (30) days inclusive of mail time from the date of DHS's decision to grant the good cause extension.
+Good cause extensions will be granted at the sole discretion of DHS, and, if granted, shall provide the enrollee with an additional thirty (30) days inclusive of mail time from the date of DHS's decision to grant the good cause extension.
 DHS will send the enrollee a letter granting or denying the request for good cause extension.
 DHS's decisions with respect to good cause extensions shall not be appealable.